haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 ### Preparing the protein structure

-Using PDB-tools we will download the structure from the PDB database (the PDB ID is [4G6K](https://www.ebi.ac.uk/pdbe/entry/pdb/4g6k){:target="_blank"}) and then process it to have a unique chain ID (A) and non-overlapping residue numbering by shifting the residue numbering of the second chain.
+Using PDB-tools we will download the structure from the PDB database (the PDB ID is [1OLR](https://www.ebi.ac.uk/pdbe/entry/pdb/1olr){:target="_blank"}) and then process it to remove water and heteroatoms.

 This can be done from the command line with: